AdditionalMy father's family:

 There were very many Wigtownshire fermtouns, each a small community in itself.
 Blains can be traced in Inch fermtouns through the 18th century, and indeed a census in 1684 lists several Blains including a family in a small fermtoun in Inch called Whitleys, though tracing a relationship would not be possible to these.
 There were Blains in the neighbouring parishes of Old Luce and New Luce and south into Stoneykirk, in fermtouns and in other households.
 Many are individual names, presumably of servants or of labourers.
 Stoneykirk holds a number of families, some as householders and others within large households, where they might be labourers, servants or craftspeople.

 A William Blain was baptised in Inch in 1790, the son of James Blain in Dalhabboch.
 He had older siblings.
-There may have been families of two James Blains in Inch parish at this time, or they may represent two marriages of the same James Blain, and a move to another farm.
+There seem to have been families of two James Blains in Inch parish at this time, in Doss and in Dalhabboch farms.
+These entries do not show the mother's name and therefore sorting them out has required use of other clues.

 A child named Jean was baptised in 1778, and another Jean entered in the register on 1779 and apparently scored out.
 The 1779 entry seems to show the place name 'Doss', the 1778 entry has a placename starting with D but illegible.
 (I think that these entries relate to the same child, with the clerk entering the baptisms at a later stage and finding space to squeeze the 1778 entry between two others, after first making an incorrect entry.)